wp-plugins/ewww-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, get more information here: http://www.shanebishop.net/ewww-io-plugin-translators/

 = 2.0.1 =
+* fixed: naming conflict with webp when jpg/png files have identical names, read NOTE above
 * fixed: folders to optimize are not retrieved properly on settings page
 * fixed: undefined variable in permissions check for cwebp on Mac OSX
 * fixed: prevent excess calls for cwebp